FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandTrustedMembership.md

 **You'll find the idea of trusted membership easiest to understand if you start with an analogy.** Imagine that you visit a supermarket to buy some groceries.
 At the checkout you see a sign that says that only Visa, Mastercard and AMEX cards are accepted.
 If you try to pay with a different card -- let's call it an "ImagineCard" -- it doesn't matter whether the card is authentic and you have sufficient funds in your account.
 It will be not be accepted.

 PKI and MSPs provide this combination of verification and trust.
 The PKI is like the card provider -- it dispenses verifiable identities.
-The MSP on the other hand is like the list of card providers accepted by the store -- determining which identities are the trusted members of the store payment network. **MSPs are what turn verifiable identities into the trusted members of a blockchain network**.
+An MSP, on the other hand, is like the list of card providers accepted by the store -- determining which identities are the trusted members of the store payment network. **MSPs turn verifiable identities into the trusted members of a blockchain network**.

 Let's drill into these concepts in a little more detail.

 ## What is PKI?

-Public Key Infrastructure (PKI) is a collection of internet technologies that provides secure communications in a network.
-If you want to be simple but accurate, PKI puts the **S** in **httpS** -- and if you're reading this documentation on a web browser, you're probably using PKI to make sure it comes from a trusted source.
+**Public Key Infrastructure (PKI) is a collection of internet technologies that provides secure communications in a network.** If you want to be simple but accurate, PKI puts the **S** in **HTTPS** -- and if you're reading this documentation on a web browser, you're probably using PKI to make sure it comes from a trusted source.

 | ![PKI](./IdentityandChainsofTrust.diagram.8.png) |
 | :---: |
 | Diagram required. |

 Although a blockchain network is more than a simple communications network, it makes sense for it to use the PKI standard as much as possible.
 You'll see that even though PKI won't be sufficient to secure everything in a blockchain network, it's still the fundamental basis of blockchain security.
-It's therefore really helpful if you understand the basics of PKI -- it will help you understand how to  manage blockchain principals and their organizational membership, and why MSPs are so important.
+It's therefore really helpful if you understand the basics of PKI, and then why MSPs are so important.

 There are four key elements to PKI: